 Kelty Mental Health

-Visit www.keltymentalhealth.ca to find resources and help for and about young people, or to talk to a Youth in Residence peer support worker—a young adult who’s been there.
+Visit www.keltymentalhealth.ca to find resources and help for and about young people.

 Mental Health Support Line

-Call 310-6789 (do not add 604, 778 or 250 before the number) 24 hours a day to connect to a BC crisis line, without a wait or busy signal.
-The crisis lines linked in through 310-6789 have training in mental health issues and services.
-They can help in a crisis situation, but they are also there to listen if you just need to talk, and they can help you find resources in your area.
+Call 310-6789 (no area code) 24 hours a day to connect to a BC crisis line without a wait or busy signal.
+They can help in a crisis situation, but they are also there to listen if you just need to talk and they can help you find resources in your area.

 About the author